vlad9186/DevOps_online_Kyiv_2021Q4/Module_6/Task6.2/readme.md

 (3 ways: using VBoxManage, DNSMASQ and ISC-DHSPSERVER).
 You should use at least 2 of them.

+Configure DHCP server using DNSMASQ:

 ![screenshot_1](screenshots/4.png)
  ![screenshot_1](screenshots/5.png)
  ![screenshot_1](screenshots/5.1.png)
  ![screenshot_1](screenshots/6.png)
  ![screenshot_1](screenshots/7.png)

+Configure DHCP server using ISC-DHSPSERVER:

  ![screenshot_1](screenshots/8.png)
  ![screenshot_1](screenshots/9.png)